tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Android SDK/对象操作/上传与复制对象_intl_en.md

 TransferManager transferManager = new TransferManager(cosXmlService,
         transferConfig);

-String bucket = "examplebucket-1250000000"; // Bucket in the format: `BucketName-APPID` String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e. the object key
+String bucket = "examplebucket-1250000000"; // Bucket, formatted as BucketName-APPID
+String cosPath = "exampleobject"; // The location identifier of the object in the bucket, i.e., the object key

 // Upload a byte array
 byte[] bytes = "this is a test".getBytes(Charset.forName("UTF-8"));
 COSXMLUploadTask cosxmlUploadTask = transferManager.upload(bucket, cosPath,
         bytes);

-// Set the result callback
+// Set the response callback
 cosxmlUploadTask.setCosXmlResultListener(new CosXmlResultListener() {
     @Override
     public void onSuccess(CosXmlRequest request, CosXmlResult result) {